The UX design is the process design teams use to create products that provide important and consistent experiences to users, and...

 UX research mainly consists of two things.
 Data collection and data synthesis for usability enhancements.
 UX Researchers use different quantitative and qualitative research techniques from other fields, such as academia, market research, scientific research, and some unique methods from the UX world.

 The initial phase starts by understanding the project and customer requirements.
 Researchers will conduct surveys, interviews, literature reviews, etc. Iteratively improve the design based on the gathered insights.

 Why is UX Research Important to the Design Process?

 A product built without UX research has a risk of failing anytime because it is difficult to meet up-to-date user expectations.
 According to research, 70% of online businesses that fail do so because of bad usability.
 Therefore, a significant amount of time and money can be wasted without incorporating UX research into any product.

 UX research is a continuous procedure where data gathering and deriving insights happen throughout the product development process.
-When enhancing the existing products or creating new ones, these research insights are imperative to make an informed product design process and marketing decisions.
+When enhancing existing products or creating new ones, these research insights are imperative to make an informed product design process and marketing decisions.
 Insights from the end-users help businesses launch user-centered and intuitive products to the market.
-Nowadays, companies invest in UX research due to their competitive advantage and the high ROI.
+Nowadays, companies invest in UX research due to their competitive advantage and high ROI.

 Forbes says that every dollar invested in UX brings $100 in return.
 This is an average figure, but it’s an ROI of an impressive 9,900%.

 Now that we understand the fundamental concepts of user experience research, let’s next move on to identifying the seven most famous UX research methods used for user research around the globe.